bio-projects/GAD/README.md

 NOTE: make sure that your processor architecture (32-bit or 64-bit) in your device is compatible with python

-# RUN PYTHON 2 ON LINUX

-Open the terminal and type:
+# Tkinter linux installation

-python
+For python version 2:

-Test existence of tkinter module by typing in the interpreter after >>> sign: import Tkinter

-if >>> appeared with a problem, open a new terminal and type: sudo apt-get install python-tk
+sudo apt-get install python-tk

-# RUN PYTHON 3 ON LINUX

-Open the terminal and type:

-python3

-Test existence of tkinter module by typing in the interpreter after >>> sign: import tkinter
+For pyhon version 3:

-if >>> appeared with a problem open the terminal and type: sudo apt-get install python3-tk
+sudo apt-get install python3-tk

-# RUN PYTHON ON WINDOWS

-Double click the python icon
+# Tkinter windows installation

-NOTE: in windows the python package contains tkinter module by default
+Found by default in python package

-# RUN GEF
+# RUN GAD
-ON LINUX:
+LINUX:

-Open the terminal and type: python GAD_v0.1.py
+For python version 2, open the terminal and type:

-OR
+python GAD_v0.1.py

-Open the terminal and type: python3 GAD_v0.1.py
+For pyhon version 3, open the terminal and type:

+python3 GAD_v0.1.py

-ON WINDOWS:
+WINDOWS:

-Double click GFE_v0.1.py
+Double click GAD_v0.1.py